 Panama’s employment compliance laws include two principal items for an employment relationship.
 The first is legal subordination, which is the employer’s right to control or direct the employee and the employee’s duty to obey the employer.
 The second is economic dependency, which is when the employee’s only source of income is from you and is financially dependent on you.

 As an employer, you need to meet certain laws during and after the hiring process.
-For example, employers have to register with CSS within the first six days of starting operations.
-After registering, CSS will grant all employers an employee number.
-You’re responsible for ensuring that all employees are registered with social security within six days of starting work with your company.
+For example, employers have to register with Panama’s Social Security Fund, Caja de Seguro Social (CSS), once starting operations with at least one employee.
+After registering, CSS will grant all employers a number of employer.
+You’re responsible for ensuring that all employees are registered with social security within six business days of starting work with your company.

 Best Ways to Onboard Employees